cranstonide/linux-minecraft-scripts/README.md

 - Updating (`wget minecraft_server.jar`)
 - Administrative interface (for starting and stopping)
 - Ability to clone and run out of the box.
 No nother config needed.
+- Add submodules for rendering and log viewers.